- Different types of BPH drugs

 The sexual side effects of Finasteride are often the primary concern for men.
-However, there is also a potential risk of more aggressive prostate cancer that may be associated with Finasteride.
+However, there is also a potential risk of more aggressive prostate cancer associated with Finasteride.

 It appears that Finasteride may lower your risk of developing slow-growing prostate cancers while increasing your risk of aggressive prostate cancer.